DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 "That's on both of us," Jason said aloud.
 "RAE tried to warn me.
 I overruled her."

 "Which is your right," Lina said.
 "You have final authority.
 RAE's built that way.
 But that means you need to be responsible with that authority."
-She pulled out a notebook—the same one they'd used to establish the Green/Yellow/Orange/Red system.
+She pulled out a notebookï¿½the same one they'd used to establish the Green/Yellow/Orange/Red system.
 "Which is why we're implementing new protocols.
 Starting now."

 Milo took over.
 "We did some research while you were unconscious.
 Talked to some people.
 Pulled data from academy archives."
 He tapped his laptop.
 "Turns out there's a reason emergency services don't use resonance practitioners for structural work.
 It's too unpredictable.
 Too many variables."